Whisper · India CEO Intelligence

 The next CEO seat in India that fits you may already be in motion.

 Whisper has been built so that the executive — not the search firm — sees the market first.
-A 20-minute private intake, a 48-hour invitation review, and your first encrypted briefing within seven days.
+A 20-minute private intake, and your first encrypted briefing within seven days.